kirillgenets/extract-metadata-webpack-plugin/README.md

 ```

 ## How to use
-Just import the plugin from node_modules and write the config like that:
+Just import the plugin from node_modules and add plugin to the webpack config like that:
 ```
 const ExtractMetadataPlugin = require('extract-metadata-webpack-plugin');
 ...